-- is contained in a single Local Government Area; and - is contained in a single subregion.
+- · is contained in a single LGA; and - · is contained in a single subregion.

-Species Functional Group is a group of species (endangered, vulnerable and special least concern animals in the context of the financial settlement offset calculation) that has similar attributes and habitats.
+Species Functional Group is a group of species (endangered, vulnerable and special least concern animals in the context of the Financial Settlement Offset Calculation Methodology) that has similar attributes and habitats.